ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 In JavaScript terminology, we call this concept **selection**.

 <div class="info box">
-    The concept of selections is *very* important for you to understand.
+    The concept of selections is <em>very</em> important for you to understand.

     Keep reading along, though; you can always go back to brush up.
 </div>